bufbuild-ru/docs/docs/bsr/quickstart/index.md

 ### Call APIs with client SDKs

-Replace the code in `client/cmd/main.go` with the following boilerplate—you can see that it imports the SDKs you just installed:
+Replace the code in `client/cmd/main.go` with the following boilerplate — you can see that it imports the SDKs you just installed:

 ::: info bsr/start/client/cmd/main.go